Ridley-Tree Cancer Center

 While major surgeries still will be done at the nearby Cottage Hospital, Ridley-Tree now has surgical procedure rooms for less invasive operations.

-The radiation treatment equipment at Ridley-Tree rivals the ones at more high-profile cancer centers such MD Anderson in Houston, Johns Hopkins in Baltimore and the University of California-San Francisco.
+The radiation treatment equipment at Ridley-Tree rivals the ones at more high-profile cancer centers such as MD Anderson in Houston, Johns Hopkins in Baltimore and the University of California-San Francisco.

 Its research division works closely with translational research in oncology, the U.S. Oncology Research Network and various pharmaceutical companies that facilitate novel therapies.